iSorp/macro-executor/README.md

 ## Building

 ### External build system
-The building process can be performed by using an external Make.bat or the internal system.
-If an external Make.bat is used, just set the path in `macro.build.makeFile`.
+The building process can be performed by using an external script or the internal system.
+If an external script is used, just set the path in `macro.build.makeFile`.
 If a Clean.bat in the same directory exists, it is used for the cleaning process.
 The following arguments are passed to the Make.bat: